UMP45GFL/Garry-s-Mod-Temporality-Signalis-Roleplay/README.md

-Signalis roleplay made in Helix.
+Fork of Maya's Eternalis roleplay gamemode.

-You will need https://github.com/Maja552/Helix-fork-for-Signalis-RP/tree/master for it to work.
+Like the original, you will need https://github.com/Maja552/Helix-fork-for-Signalis-RP/tree/master for it to work.